sweeneyde/thompson_knots/unoriented_data/README.md

 Hence, there are multiple polynomials per unoriented link, and there might not be the same number of tree pairs in each polynomial component.

+`unoriented6_labelled.txt`, `unoriented7.txt`, and `unoriented7.txt`
-`unoriented6_labelled.txt` and `unoriented7.txt` have each polynomial component labelled with the name of the corresponding link.
+have each polynomial component labelled with the name of the corresponding link.
 I added these labels by hand, so it's possible there are mistakes.
+In these labels, `+` denotes a distant union and `#` denotes a connected sum.

 To save space and computation time, `unoriented10_prime_and_first_of_symmetries.txt`